What is Jay Monahan's Net Worth and Salary?

 Early Life

-Jay Monahan was born on May 7, 1970 in Belmont, Massachusetts, a suburb northwest of Boston.
-He was raised there and attended Belmont High School.
-After he graduated, he spent one more year at Lawrenceville School in New Jersey.
-He played golf as a child and went on to play Division III golf and hockey at Trinity College in Hartford, Connecticut, where he was an Academic All-American in his senior season under golf coach Bill Detrick.
+Jay Monahan was born on May 7, 1970, in Belmont, Massachusetts, a suburb northwest of Boston.
+He attended Belmont High School, and after he graduated, he spent one more year at Lawrenceville School in New Jersey.
+Jay played golf as a child and went on to play Division III golf and hockey at Trinity College in Hartford, Connecticut, where he was an Academic All-American in his senior season under golf coach Bill Detrick.
 He graduated with a history degree in 1993 and then earned a master's degree in sports management from the University of Massachusetts Amherst in 1995.

 Career